AhmadEOmar/ComputerScience2022-Portfolio/CS-230/readme.md

-# CS-230
+# CS-230 Operating Platforms
-The completed software design document I created following this course and coursework
+The completed software design document I created following this course and coursework for CS 230 Operating Platforms in which I had to break down the different platforms our client would be able to use and the advantages and disadvantages to each one.

 # Questions